This article was co-authored by Christian Mouysset, co-founder of Tenzo.

 17. Olio

 Olio is a platform which is trying to do just that.
-It’s a free app that connects neighbors with each other to flag up and share surplus food.
-Users just upload a photo and description, then people in the neighborhood can claim the food before it’s wasted.
+It’s a free app that connects neighbors with each other to flag and share surplus food.
+Users simply upload a photo and description, and then people in the neighborhood can claim the food before it goes to waste.
 They are now the biggest food-sharing network in the world with over 7 million users.

 Olio also works with businesses to reduce food waste through their “food waste heroes” volunteering scheme.
-Any business in the UK, Jersey, Stockholm or the Bay Area, California, can ask Olio to send volunteers to pick up and redistribute their surplus food.
+Contact Olio to find out if there are volunteers in your city that can come pick up and redistribute surplus food.

 18. FridgeCam